Merleau Ponty Phenomenology Of Perception

 The Role of the Gaze and the Body Schema

 Merleau-Ponty emphasizes the crucial role of the gaze in shaping our perception.
 The gaze is not simply a passive reception of visual data; it is an active exploration of the world.
 Our gaze is guided by our bodily interests and intentions.
-We don't just "see"; we look at something, with a purpose and intention.
+Now, we don't just "see"; we look at something, with a purpose and intention.
 The gaze is an embodied act.

 He introduces the concept of a body schema, an implicit, pre-reflective understanding of our body's position and possibilities.
 This body schema is not a conscious representation, but a practical, lived understanding that guides our actions and perceptions.
-It is a fundamental part of our being-in-the-world.
+But it is a fundamental part of our being-in-the-world.
 We are aware of our body not through intellectual reflection, but through our lived experience, our interactions with the environment.

 Language and Perception: The Embodied Word